donomii/throff/README.md

 ##### Description

 The variable must have been created already with BIND, before it can be rebound

 Note that no matter what happens, the change is only visible inside the current (and lower) scope.

-#### TOK
+#### TOK token -> token

-	TOK quotes the word to its left
+TOK (token) quotes the word to its left

 	PRINTLN TOK

 Out of all the functions in Throff, TOK is the only function that can affect anything to the left.
 TOK is used to quote function and variable names, preventing them from being resolved to their values. => and = are aliased to TOK, and thus quote the variable name to their left.
-This is how you can assign to variable names, without the variable resolving to its stored value.
+This is how you can assign to a variable, without the variable name being replaced with its value.

 ##### Example: